 Undeniably, any relationship ending sets in motion the grieving process — even if we know the end of the relationship is in our best interests.

-Inevitably, it’s really hard to get through life unscathed by the void that losing love leaves.
-Yet, what about when it’s not a “love” break-up per se but a friendship break-up?
 Why does it feel just as bad as if your S.O. decided to pack up and walk out the door?

 If you’re experiencing this, hang tight, and know that when a friendship ends, it’s only natural to grieve.
 So, let’s really nail this down and help you process your feelings so that you can finally begin to move on.

-You’ve determined this is an unhealthy friendship, so you’ve decided to cut it off.
-Yet, the immense amount of turbulent emotions that follow weren’t what you expected.
+Yet, the wave of turbulent emotions that follow weren’t what you expected.
 Why is this happening?
 Let’s dive a little deeper into that internal struggle.

 Maybe you have loads of friends or only a few.

 Whatever the case may be, perhaps this friendship feels like some kind of personal failure.
-Could you have made it work?
-Was it you?
-Or them?
-Was it the combination?
-The thoughts circle in your head.

 The truth is that decisions are tough.
 And sometimes, ending things is the best for your own sanity and the other person’s.
 Yet, as an adult, you might figure you should have this “friendship thing” figured out.